Common allergens associated with cats

 Lastly, establish a kitty-free zone, such as the bedroom, to give yourself an allergen sanctuary.
 Enforcing a ‘no-cat’ policy in this sacred space ensures that, at the very least, you can rest and recharge without allergy symptoms disturbing your peace.

 By maintaining a staunch cleaning regimen, keeping your cat well-groomed, and smartly managing your space, you can create a peaceful coexistence with your feline friend.
-Think of it as a tailor-made strategy to keep the sniffles at bay, enabling a happy home where every purr and headbutt is a celebration, not a sneeze trigger.
+Consider of it as a tailor-made strategy to keep the sniffles at bay, enabling a happy home where every purr and headbutt is a celebration, not a sneeze trigger.